fizzed/rocker/rocker-gradle-plugin/README.md

 }

 rocker {
-    // The settings are shown with their defaults:
+    // (All settings are shown with their defaults)
+    //
     // Skips building templates all together
     skip false
     // Base directory for generated java sources, actual target is sub directory
-    // with source set name.
+    // with the name of the source set.
 The value is passed through project.file(). outputBaseDirectory = project.buildDir.toString() + "/generated-src/rocker"
-    // Base directory where the java classes are generated and stores
+    // Base directory for the directory where the hot reload feature
+    // will (re)compile classes to at runtime (and where `rocker-compiler.conf`
-    // rocker-compiler.conf (used by RockerRuntime.getInstance().setReloading(true)),
+    // is generated, which is used by RockerRuntime.getInstance().setReloading(true)).
-    // actual target is sub directory with source set name.
-The value is passed
+    // The actual target is a sub directory with the name of the source set.
-    // through project.file().
-    classBaseDirectory = project.buildDir.toString() + "/classes"
+    // The value is passed through project.file(). classBaseDirectory = project.buildDir.toString() + "/classes"

     failOnError true